 The INSPIRE 2020 programme has been adapted to go online.

-The writers selected for this year’s group are: Georgina Burns, Maatin Patel, Kit Sinclair, Kris Phillips, Tariq Jordan, Isla van Tricht, Maud Dromgoole, Ollie George Clark, Subika Anwar-Khan and Lucy Foster.
+The writers selected for this year’s group are: Georgina Burns, maatin, Kit Sinclair, Kris Phillips, Tariq Jordan, Isla van Tricht, Maud Dromgoole, Ollie George Clark, Subika Anwar-Khan and Lucy Foster.

 Roy Williams, Mentor of INSPIRE said: “When it comes to INSPIRE, the clue is in the title.
 No one can teach anyone how to write, but we can help to inspire them to find their creative voices.
 This year's group of ten, the largest ever are the most diverse, group we have ever had, in terms of age, sex and ethnicity.
 They are really hard working with their excellent plays, all reflecting somehow with great subtlety, the challenging times we are all facing right now.
 A lovely group.
 Super talented.
 The future of British theatre is in safe hands.”

 Georgina's plays have been performed at Hampstead Theatre, Theatre503, Riverside Studios, the Arcola, New Diorama and the Stephen Joseph Theatre.
 She was mentored by the playwright Nell Leyshon as part of the Jerwood/Arvon mentoring scheme and took the Advances in Scriptwriting Course with Stephen Jeffreys at RADA.
 After graduating with a degree in Politics she worked in publishing and the third sector.
 She later qualified as a psychotherapist and has worked in the NHS for over ten years.